Nytra/ResoniteColorMyProtoFlux/README.md

 ![Screenshot 2024-05-09 235407](https://github.com/Nytra/ResoniteColorMyProtoFlux/assets/14206961/f7d1f9b3-6f66-4830-8650-4ff73df89671)

+You need [ResoniteModSettings](https://github.com/badhaloninja/ResoniteModSettings) to be able to change these options in-game.

 The default config is quite basic: only the header of the node will be colored, if the node doesn't have a header it will be colored fully, and the color will be based on the node's category.
 Type colors on the node will be left alone.

 There are a lot of options to give you a lot of control over the colors that get generated.
 If you want dark mode or grayscale, rainbow, pastel or shades of green/blue, you can make that happen with a bit of configuration.